Zors AI Logo

 Ready to disclose a prospect?
 Once you create and name your template, it is incredibly easy to disclose new prospects.
 You have two options in ZORS:

-One of the best parts of using ZORS to disclose prospects is that it is easy to manage the disclosure and contract workflow.
-Each document you send out for e-signature can be assigned to a contact, company, or territory.
+One of the best parts of using Zors to disclose prospects is that it is easy to manage the disclosure and contract workflow.
+Each document you send out for e-signature can also be assigned to a contact, company, or territory.
+This is not limited to disclosing the FDD.
+Common contracts include:

 • Confidentiality and Non-Disclosure Agreements